 Remember also that many “established” concepts in the West are embryonic elsewhere, with language still in flux and many “suitable” (and less so) terms in simultaneous use.
 Identifying the right one is key.

-A large or extended duration project, which may involve several translators, presents a different problem.
-The risk then is of different translators using differing translations of the same concept, resulting in an inconsistent and confusing end-product.
+A large or extended duration project, involving several translators, presents a different problem; that of different translators translating the same term differently, resulting in an inconsistent and confusing end-product.

-The solution is the Glossary; a defined set of terms and vocabulary agreed between our client and ourselves.
+The solution?
+The Glossary; a defined set of terms and vocabulary agreed between our client and ourselves.
 With our translators we ensure these terms are used consistently across the assignment, and related projects.
 Linked in to our quality systems and project management our effective use of glossaries combined with carefully selected and experienced translators are key to our performance.

 Did you know that well-prepared interpreters also use glossaries?
-Many assignments require use of client-specific language, and we will always take the time to brief our interpreters properly for you, including arrangement of a glossary.
-The interpreter will familiarise themselves with this in readiness for the assignment.
+Many assignments require client-specific terminology, when we will prepare a glossary with which the interpreter will familiarise themselves in preparation for the assignment.